 First comes love...

 Marriage records are not just nostalgic keepsakes that remind you of the joining of two branches of your family tree, they also hold some of the most important information to help you build it.
-At Findmypast, our collection of over 379 million marriage records from around the globe gives you ample chances of finding details of your ancestors' nuptials.
+At Findmypast, our extensive collection of marriage records from around the globe gives you ample chances of finding details of your ancestors' nuptials.
 What's more, you can start finding your family's love stories in a matter of moments with record hints on your Findmypast family tree.
 Simply start by adding who and what you already know and we'll automatically suggest marriage records and more that match the details.

 At a minimum, a marriage record will usually tell you your ancestor's:

 - The year of the marriage

 - Where the marriage took place or was registered

 Some records also contain more valuable details like residence, parents' (usually fathers') and witnesses' names and the couple's ages.

 Let's take a closer look at what's available to search in our marriage resources.

 United Kingdom Collections

 England & Wales Marriages 1837-2008 should be your starting point when it comes to exploring British matrimonial records.
 This record set contains the indexes to marriage certificates dating back to when civil registration began.
 You'll find all the information you need to order a copy of the original certificate from the General Register Office.

 Parish registers tend to date back earlier than the civil registration records and are usually held on a county-by-county basis.
 Findmypast has the largest collection of UK parish records online, including exclusives from Leicestershire, Devon, Staffordshire and more.